Skip to main content

 Basic Example

-Creating two instances of the class Person and store them in the 'Test' table of the database.
-Then, retrieve and display all records from the 'Test' table through iteration."
+Create two instances of the class Person and store them in the 'Test' table of the database.
+Then, retrieve and display all records from the 'Test' table through iteration.
+Per default DataBase uses uuid as the primary-key in tha table.

 from pydantic_sqlite import DataBase